fza/CallStack/README.md

 Note that you cannot rely on receiving return values of synced methods as they may not be run directly but queued up for later execution.

-Stack-called methods will always run in the Class' instance context.
+Stack-called methods will always run in the class' instance context.

 How to use
 ----------